• Skip to primary navigation

 Although it’s stating the obvious, dry brining doesn’t require any water.

-As there is no osmosis to transfer the dry brine into the meat, the spices must sit on the outside of the joint for long enough to allow the flavors to infuse.
+As there is no osmosis to transfer the dry brine into the meat, the spices must sit on the outside of the joint long enough to allow the flavors to infuse.

 2 Work the dry brine vigorously into the meat until it is completely covered.